 Why do I hurt so much?

-You may already know this, but it bears repeating to put things in perspective.
-Lupus is an autoimmune disease in which the body attacks itself, thinking its own healthy cells, organs, etc. are the enemy.
+Lupus is an autoimmune disease in which the body‘s own immune system attacks itself.
 Lupus does not attack everyone in the exact same way; therefore, there is no one-size-fits-all treatment approach here.
 Since your body is often in “fight mode,” it will try to and defend itself against foreign invaders – but in this case the foreign invader is your own cells, your own body.

 Lupus is also an inflammatory disease.
-Inflammation is how your body reacts to injury, or the intrusion of anything that is a perceived enemy.
-When anything is inflamed, it can get, not only uncomfortable and tender to the touch, but downright painful.
-The constant need for your body to defend itself against itself results in a surge of strategic chemical reactions of the molecules in your body called mediators.
-These mediators are responsible for all the pain, redness, and swelling that occurs in your joints, on your skin, and basically anywhere throughout your body.
-These mediators run the front lines of defense, trying to protect you and alert you that something needs attention.
+Inflammation is how the body reacts to injury, infection, toxins or anything that is perceived as a threat.
+When a part of the body is inflamed, it can get, not only uncomfortable and tender to the touch, but downright painful.
+Especially with lupus, there is a constant reaction by the body to defend itself against itself.
+This results in a surge of strategic chemical reactions of the molecules in the body called mediators – with names like postaglandins and cytokines.
+These mediators are responsible for the pain, redness, and swelling that occurs in joints, on skin, and basically anywhere throughout the body.
+These mediators run the front lines of defense, providing the paint to alert the rest of the body that something needs attention.

 Types of Pain, Diagnostics, and Treatment